Anniepoo/enron/README.md

 A swinb sheet with some Enron email analysis is in http://localhost:3050/example/enron.swinb

 You need to load the enron emails. at console of swish, query load_enron.

+## Jan advice

+Use a recent version that provides rdf_prefix/2.
+This deals with `local prefixes' and is what you need for sandboxed SWISH.
+Works for me.
+The old way (rdf_register_prefix/2,3), etc. cannot work in SWISH as global prefixes may contradict between users and they are registered in a global module which is not allowed by the sandbox and even if we allow for that, the prefix can never be reclaimed.

+The with_output_to/2 issue has been fixed a couple of weeks ago.
+(July 1 2017 email)